Kickstart & Magneto

 The Flying Squirrel made its debut in 1926, but its story began long before that with Alfred Angas Scott, a man who believed in lightness, in two-strokes, and in pushing boundaries well before “innovation” became marketing jargon.

 While the motorcycle establishment of the day clung to big four-stroke singles, Scott championed a water-cooled twin long before anyone else dared.
 It was fast.
 It was smooth.
-And — whisper it — it was fast taking 3rd in the 1929 TT.
-Captain Tom Moore – remember him raising money for the NHS during Covid – won several trophies on a Flying SQuirrel as a young man.
+And it was fast taking 3rd in the 1929 TT.
+Captain Tom Moore – remember him raising money for the NHS during Covid? – won several trophies on a Flying Squirrel as a young man.

 That success persuaded Scott to launch a road version but the company’s poor finances saw it close as WWII started.